-Facing the Facts of LifeIn body language, the face is second only to the eyes in the amount of information revealed about a person.
+In body language, the face is second only to the eyes in the amount of information revealed about a person.
 The first thing we look at when approaching a person is their face.
 Even at a distance it tells us how the person feels about us.
 As we close the distance to speak, we watch their face to evaluate the status of our relationship.
 A fleeting subtle facial expression on a friend's face can provide valuable information on the state of your immediate relationship from moment to moment.
-Also always working is a part of the old brain called the amygdala that appraises if every situation and person is safe.
+Always working is a part of the old brain called the amygdala that appraises if every situation and person are safe.

+However, you must not be fooled by the gross facial expressions that can be falsely displayed.
+The face is easy to change in an attempt to display any emotion one desires.
 Here is this woman's polite, insincere smile.
 Notice in her fake smile how she turns her face away.
 Overall, she is not facing directly and is partly hiding facial features.
 There are also subtle differences not evident in this picture.

 Even if the face displays a false emotion, the body posture and movements will still reveal the truth.
-In all cases when you are observing body language, be sure to take into account the facial expressions as well as the body posture, voice, and frequent habitual movements.
+In all cases when you are observing body language, be sure to take into account the facial expressions, as well as the body posture, voice, and frequent habitual movements.

-The permanent lines in the face reveal a person's past long-term history and long term personality traits.
+The permanent lines in the face reveal a person's past long-term history and personality traits.
 For example, 'worry lines' in the forehead indicate guess what: a person who is constantly worried.
 Their every expression is tainted with worry until the lines become a permanent feature of their face for all to read.

 About Revealing Face Expressions

 Facial expressions can change in a fraction of a second.
 These quickies are true expressions that leak through a forced fake expression.
 For example, a fake smile of greeting can change almost instantly to a not-you-again look of contempt and back to the fake smile in a fraction of a second.